Power of Attorney Letter for Child Care

 I (name of parent) am the father of (child’s name), born on __/__/__ at XYZ hospital.
 I am granting temporary power of attorney to (name of caregiver) working at (employment address and contact) for a limited period of two years.

-The caregiver will be responsible for following all the important formalities pertaining to the healthy upbringing of the child.
-Given below are the duties related to the daily life of the child.
+The caregiver will be responsible for following all the essential formalities related to the child’s healthy upbringing.
+Given below are the duties associated with the daily life of the child.

 • All personal expenses of the child, which may include clothing, educational and medical expenses, food, and recreation, will be catered for by the caregiver.